-Teaching hours vary between schools but are generally 9am to 3.30pm, although an earlier start is more realistic to prepare and set up activities for the day.
+Teaching hours vary between schools but are generally around 9am to 3.30pm, although an earlier start is more realistic to prepare and set up activities for the day.
 Some extra hours may also be required for staff meetings, inspections and parent consultations, plus occasional home visits to meet children and parents.

-Early years/nursery teachers work as part of a team with other childcare professionals, especially nursery nurses.
+Early years teachers work as part of a team with other childcare professionals, especially nursery nurses.
 Although there is no marking to do, there is paperwork, which can often mean some evening and weekend work at home.

-Self-employment/freelance work is sometimes possible as a supply teacher or as a freelance early years consultant.
+Self-employment or freelance work is sometimes possible as a supply teacher or as a freelance early years consultant.
 Part-time, temporary work and career break opportunities are available.
 Job shares are also possible.

 The constant need for energy, ideas and creativity, as well as the necessary paperwork, can affect home life, as can activities out of work hours.